List of online video platforms: White-label providers

-White-label providers sell the technology to various parties that allow them to create the services of the aforementioned "User Generated Video Sharing" websites with the client's brand.
-Just as Akamai and other companies host and manage video/image/audio for many companies, these white-labels "host video content."
+White-label providers sell the technology to various parties that allow them to create the services of the aforementioned user-generated video-sharing websites with the client's brand.
+Just as Akamai and other companies host and manage video/image/audio for many companies, these white-labels host video content.
 A few of these companies also offer their own user-generated video sharing website both for commercial purposes and to show off their platform.
-Websites in this category include:
+Websites in this category include or have included: